Great (1975 film): Background

 The film recounts the life and works of the 19th century British civil engineer and architect Isambard Kingdom Brunel in a way that is affectionate while often tongue-in-cheek.
 The narrator, voiced by Harry Fowler, explains the triumphs and setbacks of Brunel's career, comparing him to Archimedes, Isaac Newton and Albert Einstein.
 Richard Briers provides the voice of Brunel.
 There are numerous songs in the film, including "Get a big top hat if you want to get ahead".

 Production

 Great is primarily an animated film, although it is mixed media, combining some live action sequences with the animation.

 In an interview with The Guardian in April 2001, Bob Godfrey explained how the film came about:I'd been reading a book about Brunel so I asked British Lion, who backed Kama Sutra [Rides Again], if I could have some money to make a half-hour cartoon about a Victorian engineer.
 Yes, they said, here's £20,000.
 They thought the sun shone out of my arse at the time.
 They'd have given me money to animate a toilet if I'd asked them.

 Availability

 Great has not been released on home video formats such as VHS or DVD with the official website of The Bob Godfrey Collection stating that this was due to the film's copyright status.
-The film was made available as a digital download in January 2017.